Virtual Services Offered to Patients Managing Eating Disorders

 - There are also a lot of great smartphone apps that can be helpful tools in recovery for you.
 I’ve also included some of my favorites in this roundup.

 - Many eating disorder professionals offer virtual sessions.
-You can search for one in this database.

 - There’s an Instagram, @covid19eatingsupport, that offers live meal support every few hours!